OpenDataDSL/website/blog/2023-07-06-security/index.md

 This will follow all your IT teams policies, e.g. multi-factor authentication, if it has been configured by them.

 :::info
-The authentication is extremely secure, we never see any passwords, we only get a token containing the information your IT team has allowed us to see.
+The authentication is extremely secure, we never see any passwords, we only ever get a token containing the information that your IT team has allowed us to see.
 :::

+#### Authentication process
 The authentication process looks like this:

 <img src="/img/blog/security/login.png" />